 types of skinny jeans

-The advances in stretch denim fabrics have made skinny style jeans wearable for all figures and for many has been a favorite among the types of jeans for women.
+The advances in stretch denim fabrics have made skinny jeans wearable for all figures and this style has been a favorite among the types of jeans for women.

 Skinny Jeans, Pencil Jeans